nimiq/cashlink-generator/README.md

 For (re)creating images for previously created Cashlinks.
 This way, you can create both image types for a Cashlink batch or change the image type.

+- Make changes to the configuration constants in `render-qr-codes.js` or `render-coins.js`, if desired, to modify properties like size or layout.
 - Load a previously generated Cashlink `.csv` file by specifying its file path.
 - Choose `create-images` as operation.
 - Choose whether Cashlinks should be rendered as individual QR code images or printable pages of hexagon coins.